department-of-veterans-affairs/vagov-content/pages/burials-memorials/what-to-expect-at-military-funeral.md

 <div class="va-introtext">

+Find out what happens at a military funeral for a Veteran or service member and learn about military funeral etiquette.
 We carry out memorial services at national cemeteries with dignity and respect.
-Find out what happens at a military funeral for a Veteran or service member.

 </div>